Travel Ideas & Inspiration

 4. Ringstrasse: Vienna’s grand boulevard

-Lined with iconic buildings like the Rathaus and Burgtheater, it’s perfect for a tram ride or leisurely walk and will give you a great visual overview of Vienna’s architecture.
+Lined with iconic buildings like the Rathaus and Burgtheater, it’s perfect for a tram ride or walk, and will give you a ton of examples of Vienna’s architecture.

 How to visit the Ringstrasse in Vienna

-The Ringstrasse is a large boulevard that is open to the public at any time.
+The Ringstrasse is a large boulevard, and it is open to the public at any time.

 Where is the Ringstrasse?